-Cranberry Walnut Bread: Whether serving on the side of your Thanksgiving meal or using for Leftover Turkey Sandwiches, this bread is a MUST this time of the year.
+Cranberry Walnut Bread: Whether served on the side of your Thanksgiving meal or used for Leftover Turkey Sandwiches, this bread is a MUST this time of the year.

 Once your food has settled and your sweet tooth kicks in, satisfy the craving with one of these delicious classic Thanksgiving Dessert recipes.

 Instant Pot Pumpkin Cheesecake: A creamy pumpkin spice cheesecake with gingersnap crust is made in the pressure cooker, for a perfectly creamy dessert.